Community-driven

 The survey asks how much the following common confusions are barriers to impact measurement and reporting for your organization:

-Confusion about the terms of impact measurement (such as outputs, outcome, and different meanings of impact).
+Confusion about the terms of impact measurement (such as outputs, outcome, and different meanings of impact).- Confusion over the array of tools, approaches, and standards available.

 - Confusion about which tools, approach, standard to use for which purpose.